simone84/aws-tf-lambda/README.md

 ### CUSTOMISATION: ###
 ```
 !!!
-Every modify in the module or TFVAR can affect all the functions in each environment !!!
+Every modify in the module can affect all the functions in each environment !!!

+!!!
+Every modify in the TFVAR can affect all the functions in the related environment !!!
 ```
 - Module Calling (to customise a lambda only)